Engineered Materials

 Labs and resources

-This lab supports synthesis of micro and nano materials for applications like solar energy, drug delivery, and nanotoxicity studies.
-Techniques include chemical bath deposition, spin coating, 3D printing, sol-gel processing, and physical vapor deposition.
+This lab is used for the synthesis of advanced micro and nano materials with the focus on solar energy, drug delivery, and nanotoxicity applications.
+This lab has various materials processing capabilities including chemical bath deposition, electrodeposition, spin coating, physical vapor deposition, dip coating, sol-gel, 3D printing, etc.

 CEC faculty working in this research cluster